1958 Shoreditch and Finsbury by-election

-The Shoreditch and Finsbury by-election 1958 was a parliamentary by-election for the Shoreditch and Finsbury constituency held on 27 November 1958.
+The 1958 Shoreditch and Finsbury by-election was a UK parliamentary by-election for the Shoreditch and Finsbury constituency held on 27 November 1958.

 The by-election was held following the conferment of a life peerage for Victor Collins.

 It was a Labour hold.
 Until the 1999 Leeds Central by-election, the turnout was the lowest in post-war history.